rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 kubectl apply -f /tmp/roxsecret.yaml
 ```

-Now we have a K8s secret that will be used for the Tekton Tasks that will use roxctl and the ROXCTL API Token / ACS Route to connect to the Stackrox API.
+Now we have a K8s secret that will be used for the Tekton Tasks that will use roxctl and the ROXCTL API Token / ACS Route to connect to the StackRox API.

-### 5.3 Integrate Quay Registry within Stackrox / ACS
+### 5.3 Integrate Quay Registry within StackRox / ACS

-One last step in ACS/Stackrox section, is to add the Quay registry credentials.
+One last step in ACS/StackRox section, is to add the Quay registry credentials.

 Go to Integrations and add a new Generic Docker Registry, adding the quay.io endpoint and the Quay Robot Account credentials generated earlier:

 [![](/images/sign-acs13.png "sign-acs13.png")]({{site.url}}/images/sign-acs13.png)

-Click Test, and Save the integration within Stackrox / ACS.
+Click Test, and Save the integration within StackRox / ACS.

 This will allow roxctl and ACS to analyze the images uploaded into the Quay Registry and grab the vulnerability scans analyzed and produced from Clair integrated within Quay.io.

-## 6. Cosign and Stackrox / ACS
+## 6. Cosign and StackRox / ACS

-Now that we have in place and integrated Tekton Pipelines / Tasks, ArgoCD and Stackrox / ACS, it's time to generate and integrate our Cosign/Sigstore signatures!
+Now that we have in place and integrated Tekton Pipelines / Tasks, ArgoCD and StackRox / ACS, it's time to generate and integrate our Cosign/Sigstore signatures!

 ### 6.1 Generating KeyPair with Cosign